SPEAK Logo

 The Free Speech Act

 Establish the strongest protections for speech in British history.
+We are currently drafting and developing the act, but these are the principles we want to implement.

 Core Principles